vcstools/rosinstall/doc/rosinstall_usage.rst

     Options:
+      --version             show program's version number and exit -h, --help            show this help message and exit -c, --catkin          Declare this is a catkin build.
+      --cmake-prefix-path=CATKINPP
+                            Where to set the CMAKE_PREFIX_PATH, implies --catkin --version             display version information
+      --verbose             display more information
-      --version             show program's version number and exit -h, --help            show this help message and exit -n, --nobuild         skip the build step for the ROS stack --rosdep-yes          Pass through --rosdep-yes to rosmake
+      -n, --nobuild         skip the build step for the ROS stack --rosdep-yes          Pass through --rosdep-yes to rosmake
       --delete-changed-uris